 What is the treatment for rotator cuff tendonitis?

 Rotator cuff tendonitis is usually treated conservatively.
-Treatment may include stretches, strengthening exercises, anti-inflammatory medications, rest or activity modification, and/or heat/cold therapy.
+Treatment may include stretches, strengthening exercises, anti-inflammatory medications, rest (including bracing) or activity modification, and/or heat/cold therapy.
 In some cases a cortisone injection may be required to help decrease the pain and inflammation.
 Finally, people who do not improve with conservative measures may benefit from surgery.
 Doctors and physical therapists that deal with people who have rotator cuff tendonitis can help outline a treatment program.